An overhead shot of a dairy free key lime pie topped with whipped cream and lime zest.

 • Heat the liquid.
 In a saucepan, heat the condensed coconut milk and 1 cup of the lime juice to a simmer.
 The coconut milk should go from being nice and thick to being runny and thin.

 • Temper the eggs.
-In a large bowl, whisk the egg yolks until smooth.
+In a large bowl, whisk the egg yolks and salt until smooth.
 Then, ladle 1/2 cup of the warm liquid into the eggs, whisking continuously to prevent curdling or scrambling of the eggs.
 Do this two times, and then transfer the mixture back to the saucepan, whisking until smooth.

 • Cook the filling.
 Add the cornstarch mixture to the pot with the egg yolks and continue whisking until the sauce has thickened and the mixture reaches 160˚F. If you don't have a candy thermometer, you can tell it's done with it easily coats the back of a spoon.